elugabriel/elugabriel/README.md

 <img src="https://github.com/elugabriel/elugabriel/blob/main/header.png" alt="banner that says Sarah hart Landolt - Data Scientist, Software Developer">

 ### <div align="center">I'm Gabriel, a full-time full-stack Data Scientist and Python Developer 👨‍💻🚀</div>

-'m a data scientist with a background in software development.
-I enjoy using data to solve complex problems and develop insights that drive business decisions.
-I'm passionate about creating high-quality software that's efficient, scalable, and user-friendly.
+I'm a data scientist with a keen interest in uncovering insights from complex data sets.
+I specialize in designing and implementing machine learning models, statistical analyses, and data visualizations to solve real-world problems.
+My expertise includes Python, R, SQL, and various machine learning frameworks.
+I'm passionate about using data-driven insights to inform business decisions and drive innovation.
+When I'm not exploring data, you can find me reading research papers, experimenting with new algorithms, and participating in data science competitions.
 <br/>